jeremydouglass/rosetta_examples_p5/README.md

 Examples are available from the github project homepage: https://github.com/jeremydouglass/processing_rosetta_examples

 You may download the files as a zip or clone the repository using the "Clone or Download" button.

+Another option is to install all the examples through the desktop Processing Development Environment (PDE).
+From the menu, File > Examples > Add Examples will open the Contributions Manager to the Examples tab.
+Download the example set.
+All sketches will be installed in the Examples subfolder of your Processing data folder, and available through the Examples pop-up menu.

 ##  License and Contributions